What Is Absence of the Pulmonary Artery and How Is It Treated?

 - Environmental factors: Exposure to certain toxins or medications during pregnancy can contribute to the development of this condition.

-- Maternal health: Maternal conditions such as diabetes or infections may increase the risk of the fetus developing an absent pulmonary artery.
+- Maternal health: Maternal conditions such as diabetes or infections may increase the risk that the fetus will develop an absent pulmonary artery.

 - Chromosomal abnormalities: Certain genetic disorders, like Down syndrome, are associated with an elevated risk of pulmonary artery abnormalities.